rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p26:

+.. container:: snum

+   :ref:`26 <9899_7.19.6.2p26>`

-:ref:`26 <9899_7.19.6.2p26>` Assuming that the first byte of the multibyte character X is the same as the first byte of the multibyte character Y, after the call:
+Assuming that the first byte of the multibyte character X is the same as the first byte of the multibyte character Y, after the call:

 ::